sophilabs-forks/edx-platform/docs/en_us/developers/source/process/cover-letter.rst

 * Test instructions for manual testing.
 When it makes sense to do so, a good test plan includes a tarball of a small test course that has a unit which triggers the bug or illustrates the new feature.
-Another option would be to provide explicit, numbered steps (potentially with screenshots!) to walk the reviewer through your feature or fix.
+Another option would be to provide explicit, numbered steps (ideally with screenshots!) to walk the reviewer through your feature or fix.

-* Please provide screenshots for all user-facing changes
+* Please provide screenshots for all user-facing changes.

 * Indicate the urgency of your request.
 If this is a pull request for a course running or about to run on edx.org, we need to understand your time constraints.